-In 2023 Australians will participate in an historic referendum on enshrining a First Nations Voice to Parliament in the Constitution.
+In 2023 Australians participated in a historic referendum on enshrining a First Nations Voice to Parliament in the Constitution.

-The Academy is encouraging and supporting an evidence-informed national conversation on the Voice; allowing time and space for questions and collective reflection.
+The Academy encouraged and supported an evidence-informed national conversation on the Voice; allowing time and space for questions and collective reflection.
 You can view the Academy’s Statement on the Voice Referendum, released 5 April 2023, here.

 As an organisation embarking on our Reconciliation Action Plan, we have also responded to the call from Reconciliation Australia to educate and reflect on our own governance structures in light of the Voice principles.